-The Company has, pursuant to both the Agreement and the Smith Loan, granted security interests to Lind and Mark Smith (respectively, the "Secured Creditors") over all of the assets of the Company in consideration of the debt facilities provided by each Secured Creditor.
+The Company has, pursuant to the Lind Agreement and in connection with a related party loan (the "Smith Loan"), granted security interests to Lind and Mark Smith (respectively, the "Secured Creditors") over all of the assets of the Company in consideration of the debt facilities provided by each Secured Creditor.
 In the event of certain breaches of the Lind Agreement and the terms of the Smith Loan, one or both of the Secured Creditors may be entitled to execute on their security and seize or retain the Company's assets, including the shares of 0896800 B.C.
 Ltd. and Elk Creek Resource Corp., as well as any assets of either subsidiary.
 Certain rights of each of the Secured Parties to execute on their security are subject to notice and cure provisions in respect of default by the Company, however any such exercise could materially damage the value of NioCorp and its ability to retain or progress development of the Elk Creek Project.